normanpiryns/calculator/README.md

 Calculator built using python (Tkinter)

+It supports chaining operations, keyboard inputs, converting to scientific notation and simple functions like square root.

 # key bindings

-Enter - get result
+Enter - calculate the result

-Backspace - remove last character
+Backspace - remove the last character

 Delete - clear